blinkupsdk/docs/README.md

 ## Notifications

-The Blinkup SDK relies on your existing push notification ecosystem for sending notifications to your users.
+The bLinkup SDK relies on your existing push notification ecosystem for sending notifications to your users.
 If you don't set up push notifications, then your users will have to manually open the Blinkup SDK UI to check who is at an event with them, or to check for friend requests.
 Push notifications are enabled by providing us with a webhoook URL where your servers can receive information about the various notification events emitted by the API.
 Webhooks are delivered as POST requests made to URLs of your choosing with JSON data describing the event.